 ASP Eclipse Stars - for Educators

-Are you located along or close to the path of totality, and interested in engaging learners in the April 2024 total solar eclipse?
+This project was designed for those located along or close to the path of totality, and interested in engaging learners in the April 2024 total solar eclipse.

-Get professional development, a kit of astronomy teaching materials, a generous stipend, and other resources designed to engage your students in the April 2024 solar eclipse!
+It provides professional development, a kit of astronomy teaching materials, a generous stipend, and other resources designed to engage students in the April 2024 solar eclipse!

-With funding from the National Science Foundation, the Astronomical Society Of The Pacific announces a professional development program (ASP Eclipse Stars) for classroom teachers and other educators located along the path of totality.
-You will learn about solar eclipses and discover learning activities designed so you and your students will better understand what causes this awesome celestial event and how to view totality safely.
+With funding from the National Science Foundation, the Astronomical Society Of The Pacific provided a professional development program (ASP Eclipse Stars) for classroom teachers and other educators located along the path of totality.
+The project was created to learn about solar eclipses and discover learning activities designed so educators and their students will better understand what causes this awesome celestial event and how to view totality safely.